BlasBenito/myWebsite/content/post/11_distantia_showcase_covid/index.markdown

 ## Summary

 In this post I show how the R package [`distantia`](https://blasbenito.github.io/distantia/) can help compare and analyze epidemiological time series.
-The the example data comprises weekly Covid-19 prevalence curves from 36 California counties between 2020-03-16 and 2023-12-18.
+The example data comprises weekly Covid-19 prevalence curves from 36 California counties between 2020-03-16 and 2023-12-18.

 The post is structured as follows: